aslanshi/wedding-call-agent/README.md

 # Ada Voice Assistant

-A voice assistant powered by Azure OpenAI, Twilio, and FastAPI that can tell dad jokes, provide cooking inspiration, and search for news using the Tavily API.
+A voice assistant powered by Azure OpenAI, Twilio, and FastAPI that can give my wedding guests a hint to the Bingo game on the day of the event, as well as offering some cool dad jokes (cause why not).

 ## Features

 - 🎭 Interactive voice conversations using Azure OpenAI
 - 🔊 Real-time audio streaming via Twilio Media Streams
 - 🤖 Three main capabilities:
-  - Tell dad jokes
-  - Provide cooking inspiration
-  - Search and summarize recent news using Tavily API
+  - Give my guests a hint to the Bingo game that we're about to play on the day of my wedding
+  - Offer to repeat the hint or dad jokes if guests are calling back (use Make.com to store caller information and chat history in a Google Spreadsheet)
 - 🎙️ Natural conversation with voice interruption support
 - 📝 Session-based conversation tracking